F3DS-Package/F3DS-Package/README.md

 # Fortran Fine-volume Fluid Dynamics Solver (F3DS) Flamework & Collection

 F3DS is the Modern Fortran (such as Fortran 2003, 2008, ...) library for development fluid dynamics solvers by Fine-volume method (FVM).
 This library support for Object Oriented Desing (OOD) and Structure of Arrays (SoA) layout.
 We provide a fast, maintainable FVM library and solvers.

+Status: **DEVELOPMENT**

+Many methods are specialized.
+We need to recompile by changing parameters and methods.
+We are currently working on improving the parameters and methods so that they can be freely modified from parameter files.

 ## Feature